Broadcasting

 Broadcast Queue

-By default, each broadcast event is placed on the default queue for the default queue connection specified in your queue.php
+By default, each broadcast event is placed on the default queue for the default queue connection specified in your queue.php configuration file.
+You may customize the queue connection and name used by the broadcaster by defining connection and queue properties on your event class:

 /**